marshmallow-code/apispec/docs/using_plugins.rst

 Next Steps
 ----------

 You now know how to use plugins.
-The next section will show you how to write plugins: :ref:`Writing Plugins <writing_plugins>`.
+The next section will show you how to write plugins: :doc:`Writing Plugins <writing_plugins>`.